sriyogesh94/dcos-docs/1.9/monitoring/logging/logging-api-examples.md

 done
 ```

-Each call uses the cursor of the last line from the previous call.
+Each call uses the cursor of the last entry from the previous call.
 The cursor must be URL encoded.